 Audio input signals arrive into the Model 234 by way of nine Dante receiver (input) channels and pass into the Model 234's 32-bit logic circuitry.
 Four channels are associated with the main section, four are used for the talkback listen sources, and one can serve as an alternate microphone audio source.
 In addition to being used for typical headphone monitoring, the audio input associated with each talkback channel can be used as part of a talent cue (IFB) function.
 All channel routing, headphone level control, signal detection, and sidetone functions are performed within the digital domain.
 This preserves audio quality, enhances performance, and provides flexibility, allowing precise level control and mixing as well as eliminating the need for analog audio signals to pass through passive level controls (potentiometers).
 The audio signals destined for the analog headphone output are sent to a high-performance 2-channel digital-to-analog converter and then on to robust driver circuitry.

 Audio data is sent to and received from the Model 234 using Dante audio-over-Ethernet media networking technology.
 As a Dante-compliant device, the Model 234's eight Dante transmitter (output) channels and nine Dante receiver (input) channels can be assigned (routed or "subscribed") using the Dante Controller software application.
-The Model 234's Dante transmitter and receiver channels support 32 Dante flows, 16 in each direction, which ensure no flow limitation.
+To minimize the chance of a flow limitation, the Model 234's Dante transmitter and receiver channels support 32 Dante flows, 16 in each direction.
 The digital audio's bit depth is up to 32 with a sample rate of 48 or 96 kHz.
 Bi-color LEDs, located on the unit's back panel, provide status indications related to the Ethernet network and Dante interface performance.

 The Model 234 is compliant with the AES67 interoperability standard.
 In addition, the unit is compatible with Audinate's Dante Domain Manager™ (DDM) software application.
 DDM offers an enhanced set of network control and monitoring features, making it ideal for security-conscious applications.
 This may also allow the Model 234's audio channels to support SMPTE® ST 2110-30.